The Bluetooth® EnOcean sample demonstrates the basic usage of the Bluetooth EnOcean library.

-The sample supports up to four devices at a time that work with one kit.
+The sample supports up to four devices at a time with one development kit.

 The following LEDs are used by this sample:

 - LED 1 and LED 2:

-At the end of commissioning, blink four times to indicate a new EnOcean device has been commissioned.
+At the end of commissioning, blink four times to indicate that a new EnOcean device has been commissioned.

 After commissioning, indicate whether a button is pressed on a commissioned light switch device.